DocumentationBook/SphinxDocumentation/tutorial/rest/index.rst

 *  Tables
 *  Images

-Before getting into details, get familiar with the general rules.
+Before going into details, get familiar with the general rules.